12 Uncertainty

 There are several approaches to resampling:

 But be careful, with resampling approaches you run the danger of underestimating the variance and consequently the true uncertainty.
 The reason is that the samples you draw are not really independent.
 They come from the same overall dataset and share many instances.
-There are several strategies to deal with the underestimation, such as variance correction strategies like the bias-corrected and accelerated bootstrap (Diciccio and Romano 1988).
-For performance estimation, Nadeau and Bengio (1999) suggests several correction factors to tackle underestimation.
+There are several strategies to deal with the underestimation, such as variance correction strategies like the bias-corrected and accelerated bootstrap [26].
+For performance estimation, Nadeau and Bengio [27] suggest several correction factors to tackle underestimation.

 Strategies for noisy or missing data

-• Remove individual data points: If the values of a feature are missing in only a few cases completely at random, it may be fine to remove the affected data points.
+- Remove individual data points: If the values of a feature are missing completely at random in only a few cases, it may be fine to remove the affected data points.
 This way, no data uncertainty is introduced.
 Note that removing data reduces your data size and therefore increases the sampling error.
 Also, if the missingness or noise is not random, you may introduce selection bias into your dataset.

-• Explicitly model uncertainty: If the values of a feature are moderately noisy and you have a guess about how the noise is distributed, we recommend tath you model the noise explicitly.
+- Explicitly model uncertainty: If the values of a feature are moderately noisy and you have a guess about how the noise is distributed, we recommend that you model the noise explicitly.
 This way, the uncertainty can be quantified by propagating the noise forward to the target estimate.

-Great, so now we have identified uncertainties and found ways to quantify them – but how so we minimize them?
-In most contexts, we want to reduce uncertainty: For example, if the water supply model tells you that it is uncertain whether there will be a drought or a flood in the Beaver River.
+Great, so now you have identified uncertainties and found ways to quantify them – but how do you minimize them?
+In most contexts, you want to reduce uncertainty: For example, when the water supply model tells you that it is uncertain whether there will be a drought or a flood in the Beaver River.
 How should you take precautions if the uncertainty is high?

 Most, if not all, uncertainties can, in principle, be minimized.
 Some are just harder to minimize than others.
 While the goal is to minimize that total uncertainty, the only strategy for doing so is to minimize the individual uncertainties that arise from different sources:

-• To minimize the expected operationalization error, put consideralbe effort into an appropriate operationalization.
-For example, placing a single sensor in the river is a bad idea if the water flows vary along the river gauge.
+- To minimize the expected operationalization error, put considerable effort into an appropriate operationalization.
+For example, placing only a single sensor in the river might be a bad idea if the water flows vary along the river.

-• To minimize model error, choose an appropriate inductive bias in modeling.
+- To minimize model error, choose an appropriate inductive bias in modeling.
 Strongly constraining the model class and testing a few hyperparameters will result in a high bias.
 Choosing too broad a model class and unconstrained hyperparameter search will result in high variance.
-To minimize uncertainty, use your domain knowledge to constrain your model search to a minimal but sufficiently expressive model class to capture the dependency in the data and plausible hyperparameter settings (Semenova et al. 2024).
-In water supply forecasting, it is recommended to include physical constraints because they constrain the appropriate model class and consequently reduce model uncertainty (Fleming, Vesselinov, and Goodbody 2021).
+To minimize uncertainty, use your domain knowledge to constrain your model search to a minimal but sufficiently expressive model class to capture the dependency in the data and plausible hyperparameter settings [28].
+In water supply forecasting, it is recommended to include physical constraints because they constrain the appropriate model class and consequently reduce model uncertainty [29].

-• Collect multiple labels for an instance to minimize the expected data error in the face of label noise.
-If it is feature noise, either try to reduce the noise through improved measurement or replace the feature with an equally predictive but less noisy feature.
+- Collect multiple labels for an instance to minimize the expected data error in the face of label noise.
+If there is feature noise, either reduce the noise through improved measurement or replace the feature with an equally predictive but less noisy feature.
 For example, move a snow sensor from a mountain area with a lot of skiers to a quieter area.

-• If the problem is missing data, investigate the cause of the missingness: in many cases, the missingness can be counteracted by a more careful measurement.
-Like replacing an unreliable sensor.
+- If the problem is missing data, investigate the cause of the missingness: in many cases, the missingness can be counteracted by a careful measurement, like replacing an unreliable sensor.
 If the missingness cannot be counteracted, consider removing the feature.

 Say you have studied the sources of uncertainty, quantified them, and perhaps even minimized them.
 Of course, you want to interpret the values in your uncertainty estimates as true probabilities.
 But there is often a problem with these “probabilities”.
 The fact that your uncertainty estimate has a 90% confidence does not necessarily mean that the actual probability is 90%.
 Probabilities can be miscalibrated – the estimated probabilities don’t match the true outcome probabilities.